Ironhack-Data-Madrid-Abril-2023/1.1-lab_git/your-code-about-me.md

 * Which industry will you seek employment in?
 Research and Tech industries.
 * What will your future role look like?
 I have no idea.
 * What is your career goal?
 Being a researcher.
-But right now I´ll settle with a job I like
+But right now I´ll settle for a job I like.